knpuniversity/symfony2-series/knpu/episode2/impersonation.rst

 What's that ``ROLE_ALLOWED_TO_SWITCH`` all about in ``security.yml``.
 Symfony gives you the ability to actually *change* the user you're logged in as.
 Ever have a client complaint you couldn't replicate?
 Well now you can login as them without knowing their password.
+Now that is a Jedi mindtrick.

 To activate this feature, add the ``switch_user`` key to your firewall: